More than a billion people in the world still don’t have electricity, let alone affordable, renewable energy.

 - Increased investment in off-grid energy and new technologies

-- New finance to support every governments’ commitments to tackle the causes and impacts of climate change.
+- New finance to support every governments’ commitments to tackle the causes and impacts of climate change

-- Increased energy efficiency in areas of transport and refrigeration.
+- Increased energy efficiency in areas of transport and refrigeration

-How do we provide energy to everybody?
+How will renewable energy be made available to everybody?